benjaminbardossy-dotcom/mock-pip-boy/README.md

 ## The PCB
 <img width="1014" height="649" alt="image" src="https://github.com/user-attachments/assets/cd6eff4f-224c-4be9-be90-6f4aeb84834d" />\
-The PCB features a 2 layer design, with sizing less than 100mmx100mm to keep price low.
+The PCB features a 2 layer design, with a track size of 0.25mm, and an overall sizing of 67x107mm.
 The microcontroller used was the ESP32. which is soldered directly to the board.
 The OLED screen is quite large, sitting at 48x70mm, and for this reason it is mounted to female headers, allowing it to sit overtop of the ESP32 and other components.
 The two pairs of LED's sit off the board
 ## 3D View:
 <img width="896" height="567" alt="image" src="https://github.com/user-attachments/assets/117c59d4-31c1-4fe9-b018-70c8b0897cfb" />\